florian/reading-notes/1_OpenIntro-Statistics.md

 - *Contingency tables* provide a basic summary of the relationship between two variables
 - There are various graphical visualizations for contigency tables, e.g. *segmented bar plots* or *mosaic plots*
 - *Pie charts* should be avoided because they make it hard to compare frequencies

+## 2. Probability

+Note: Prior to reading this book I knew much more about probability theory than about statistics, so the summary of this chapter is very brief.

+### 2.1 Defining probability

+- Law of large numbers: As we sample more and more elements, the proportion each element was observed converges to its probability
+- A *distribution* is a function that assigns probabilities to events.
+In the finite case, it might just be a lookup table
+- Two events are *independent* if knowing the outcome of one event does not change the probability of the second event

+### 2.2 Conditional probability

+- A *marginal* probability is the probability of a single event occuring (also called *unconditional* probability): *P(A)*
+- The probability of one or more events occuring at the same time is called *joint* probability and can be denoted by *P(A, B*) as well as *P(A and B)*
+- A *conditional* probability is the probability for event *A* given that we already know a second event *B* occured: *P(A|B)*
+- *Tree diagrams* show marginal probabilities in the primary branches, conditional probabilities in all other branches, and joint probabilities in the leafs
+- *Bayesian statistics* is a branch of statistics that's based on using *Bayes' rules* to update our beliefs when new information is available

+### 2.3 Sampling from a small population

+- Sampling with replacement implies our observations are independent of each other, which is a very nice property to have
+- For sampling without replacement this is not the case.
+However, when we sample from a lot of elements the difference can be negligible
+- Sampling with replacement means that the individual results are less likely but that they can occur more than once